Applications of the Beta Distribution Part 1: Transformation Group Approach: Introduction

 This paper is organized as follows.
-After a brief description of Bayesian data analysis, we demonstrate the relation between the beta distribution and the Poisson and gamma distributions in the continuum.
-The joint density can be expressed in alternate coordinate systems through geometric transformations which preserve the volume.
-An analysis of network link data grouped by search engine rank is performed to determine whether highly ranked sites have a link distribution which is significantly different than sites of lower rank.
-The model is then applied to some well known examples of genomic inference from population statistics of an observable locus.
-After that, we examine the use of the beta distribution in the classification problem, where one predicts the type of some new object from comparison to a set of known objects.
-We will conclude with a discussion of our findings and a summary of our results.
+After a brief description of Bayesian data analysis, we explore the relation between the beta distribution and the Poisson and gamma distributions in the continuum.
+The joint density for the size and shape parameter estimates can be expressed in alternate coordinate systems through geometric transformations which preserve the volume.
+Marginalization over the size parameter leaves behind the beta distribution which describes the shape (distributed occurrence of events) of the possible outcomes.
+After that, we examine the use of the beta distribution in the classification problem, where one tries to predict the type of some new object from the comparison of its features to those of a set of known objects.
+The model is then applied to some well known examples of genomic inference from population statistics of an observable locus We will conclude with a discussion of our findings and a summary of our results.

-Some readers may find our use of the transformation group approach reactionary, archaic, or even naive, in light of the voluminous literature discussing other, more complicated strategies for deriving the form of the prior given some model for the likelihood of the observations.
-Our response to such criticisms is, why fix what is not broken?
-The analysis of similarity transformations has a long history in physics, leading one to statements of conservation of energy and momentum respective to translations in time and space.
+Some readers may find our use of the transformation group approach reactionary, archaic, or even naive, in light of the voluminous literature discussing other, more complicated strategies for deriving the form of the prior given some model for the likelihood of the observations, such as conjugate and entropic methods~\citep{raiffa-vn751926,lazo-2269298}.
+Our response is that the analysis of similarity transformations has a long history in physics, leading one to statements of conservation of energy and momentum respective to translations in time and space.
 When discussing the analysis of data, one should never forget that real measurements carry an index for location on the universal manifold and are subject to the laws of nature; how much use is made of that information depends upon the application and the investigator.